-- 3.1 This policy applies to all applicants to programmes of study within Lincoln College, Newark College and Gainsborough College.
+- 3.1 This policy applies to all applicants to programmes of study within Lincoln College and Newark College.

 - 3.2 The College will ensure that it meets its requirements under the Equality Act.
-This means that we will ensure that all applicants are treated fairly and given equal opportunities to apply for courses at Lincoln College, Newark College and Gainsborough College.
+This means that we will ensure that all applicants are treated fairly and given equal opportunities to apply for courses at Lincoln College and Newark College.
 Within the Equality Act particular attention is given to ensure the following protected characteristics are supported:

 - Age

 - Sex

 - Disability

 - Gender reassignment

 - Race

 - Religion or belief

 - Sexual orientation

 - Marriage or civil partnership

 - Pregnancy and maternity - 3.3 The College offers a broad range of courses to a varied student population.
 This policy determines the principles of the College admissions and enrolment systems.
 The arrangements for admissions to courses will vary, dependent upon course, applicant's age, experience, course requirements and funding available. - 3.4 Applicants will receive information, advice and guidance to help them decide on the course of study best suited to their needs.
-Our motto foroffering places is "right learner, right course, and right time".
-Services available to applicants include an impartial, confidential IAG appointment, a written action plan providing next steps for students and the offer of continued IAG support post enrolment and as a member of our alumni after their studies have finished. - 3.5 Applications to the College will be processed in a timely manner on receipt.
-A member of the Digital Engagement Team (DET) will call all applicants once we receive their application.
-They will collect predicted GCSE grades (if relevant) and ensure applicants have applied for the appropriate level of course based on the course entry requirements.
-The team will then confirm they have a conditional place on a course at College, followed up by an email explaining the conditions of the offer.
+Our motto for offering places is "right learner, right course, and right time".
+Services available to applicants include an impartial, confidential Information, Advice and Guidance (IAG) appointment, a written action plan providing next steps for students and the offer of continued IAG support post enrolment and as a member of our alumni after their studies have finished. - 3.5 Further Education Applications to the College will be processed in a timely manner on receipt.
+Please refer to sections 6 and 7 for processing times relating to HE applications.
+Applicants for Further Education programmes will be invited to attend a Welcome Day during the application process.
+At their welcome day applicants will have a tour, chat to tutors, take part in a taster lesson of their chosen course and made a conditional offer, or referred to make an IAG appointment.

-The conditions will relate to their exam results and availability on the course applied to.
-We prioritise places based on the date we receive the application and whether the entry requirement grades have been met.
-Once we have confirmed their place the applicants will be invited to a Welcome Day.
-On the day they will have a tour, chat to tutors and take part in a taster lesson of your chosen course.
+The conditions will relate to their exam results, an audition or portfolio where appropriate and availability on the course applied to.
+We prioritise places based on the date we receive the application, attendance at a Welcome Day and whether the entry requirement grades have been met.
+Applicants who do not attend a welcome day will not be invited to our main enrolment event, but will receive an invite to our late enrolment events, reducing the likelihood of them securing a place on their course of choice.

 - 3.6 All applicants are entitled to receive a clear indication, prior to enrolment, of all likely expenses associated with their chosen programme of study (costs may be subject to change). - 3.7 All applicants should be informed of the College admissions entry criteria required for their programme of study. - 3.8 The College reserves the right not to enrol an applicant who has outstanding debts with the College.
-When identified, the Digital Engagement Team will notify the Finance Team to liaise with the applicant. - 3.9 The College reserves the right to refuse admission to an applicant whohas previously been excluded from this or any other educational institution.
-People previously excluded will be interviewed by the appropriate Head of Learning and Skills or the Head of StudentServices, prior to their re-entry.
-The College will only refuse admission if they feel that they are unable to provide a satisfactory risk assessment and/or if it is felt that the learner has made no progress from the previous exclusion. - 3.10 The College recognises it has a duty of care to students, staff and visitors and therefore reserves the right not to admit an applicant wherethere is evidence that they could pose a risk to themselves or others, which cannot be managed through a risk management plan.
+When identified, the Digital Engagement Team will notify the Finance Team to liaise with the applicant. - 3.9 The College reserves the right to refuse admission to an applicant who has previously been excluded from this or any other educational institution - 3.10 The College reserves the right to refuse admission to an applicant (including external, internal and returner applicants) if there is proof of significant disruptive behaviour, evidenced by a poor disciplinary record.